USMC1941/CS213-Rutgers/Recitations/Recitation_03_Solution.md

 }
 ```

-**Answer**: No. Since the interface methods have the same name but different return types, there is no way for `F` to implement both without a naming conflict.
+**Solution**: No. Since the interface methods have the same name but different return types, there is no way for `F` to implement both without a naming conflict.

 ### Problem 7